 When you create a new deployment, you will be taken to a landing page with a number of options.
-Select Search my data to be taken directly to the Enterprise Search overview page, where you can create an Elasticsearch index.
-Alternatively, in the main menu navigate to Enterprise Search → Content → Indices.
+Select Search my data to be taken directly to the Search overview page, where you can create an Elasticsearch index.
+Alternatively, in the main menu navigate to Search → Content → Indices.

 Follow these steps in Kibana to create your index: